spacemeshos/POET-OLD/protocol.md

     GetProof(challenge: Challenge);
 }

+// This method implements verifyH(x,N,φ,γ,τ) using provided input arguments and
+// verifier constants
 Verifer.Verify(challenge: Challenge, proof: Proof) {

     // Verify that the sets of identifiers in challenge and proof are identical.